annasrauther/avatarixt/README.md

 # Avatarixt - Avatar Customization Web App

 Avatarixt is a web application that allows users to customize avatars by choosing various options for different parts, such as skin tone, hair style, clothing, accessories, and more.
-This project is a modified look of [Bigheads.io Editor](https://bigheads.io/editor/) and it uses the [Bigheads.io](https://github.com/RobertBroersma/bigheads) library for generating avatars.
+This project is a modified look of <a href="https://bigheads.io/editor/" target="_blank">Bigheads.io Editor</a> and it uses the <a  href="https://github.com/RobertBroersma/bigheads" target="_blank">Bigheads.io</a> library for generating avatars.

 Avatarixt offers the following features: